dami2106/compile/README.md

 # CompILE implementation example

+* This branch works with state action pairs, where states are vectors and actions are discrete variables *

 This is an example implementation of the CompILE model for a sequence segmentation toy task in PyTorch with minimal dependencies.
 Instead of operating on state-action trajectories (pairs of state and action sequences), this simplified version of the CompILE model operates on a single input sequence.

 ![Compositional Imitation Learning and Execution (CompILE)](compile.png)